JLessinger/music_recommend/README.md

         How to use:
         From your Python application, import the compute_features.py module.
-        Create the .csv database by calling compute_features.save_feature_database(root_path,csvpath), where root_path is the location of the “data” subfolder within the Million Song Subset and csvpath is where you want to create the feature database.
+        Create the database by calling compute_features.save_feature_database(root_path, db_path), where root_path is the location of the “data” subfolder within the Million Song Subset and db_path is where you want to create the feature database.

   RECOMMENDER: